World Freestyle Football Association

-The World Freestyle Football Association (WFFA) is the international governing body of freestyle football.
+The World Freestyle Football Association (WFFA) is the international governing body for the sport of Freestyle Football.

-Freestyle football is defined as an art and sport, which involves participants creatively juggling a ball using all parts of the body to entertain audiences and outperform opponents; it combines street culture of football tricks, dance, acrobatics and music.
+Freestyle Football is defined as an art and sport, which involves participants creatively juggling a ball using all parts of the body to entertain audiences and outperform opponents; it combines street culture of football tricks, dance, acrobatics and music.

 Organisation

-The WFFA develops and manages the Official World Rankings System, the World Freestyle Day (held annually on 1 September), all rules and regulations of official WFFA competitions, and the key WFFA events across the calendar.
+The WFFA develops and manages the Official World Rankings System, the World Freestyle Day (held annually on 1 September), all rules and regulations of official WFFA competitions, and the key WFFA events across the calendar, including the World Freestyle Football Championship, its continental qualifiers the Pulse Series, the Super Ball World Open, and the NextGen World Championship.

-The WFFA is a non-profit organisation, headquartered in Ontario, Canada).
+The WFFA is a non-profit organisation, headquartered in Barcelona, Catalonia, Spain.